arangodb/docs/3.5/indexing-ttl.md

 ---
 layout: default
-description: The TTL index provided by ArangoDB is used for removing expired documentsfrom a collection
+description: The TTL indexes provided by ArangoDB ca be used for removing expired documents from a collection
 ---
 TTL Indexes
 ===========